Shoes for Children with High Arches – Extra Cushion and Extra Depth!

 In my experience, the correct type of shoes and orthotics will help treat this condition.

-Have you found a particular shoe style that has been effective in accommodating your child’s high arch?
+Have you found a particular shoe that has been effective in accommodating your child’s high arches?
 Please share your findings below so other parents can benefit from your experiences.